 c) Discipline

 National Bodies need to ensure discipline with respect to deadlines and timetables in order to avoid long and uncertain periods of “dead time”.
 Similarly, to avoid re-discussion, National Bodies have the responsibility of ensuring that their technical standpoint is established taking account of all interests concerned at national level, and that this standpoint is made clear at an early stage of the work rather than, for example, at the final (approval) stage.
 Moreover, National Bodies need to recognize that substantial comments tabled at meetings are counter-productive, since no opportunity is available for other delegations to carry out the necessary consultations at home, without which rapid achievement of consensus will be difficult.
+National Bodies are encouraged to abstain if there is a lack of national consensus or Expert input on a specific ballot.

 d) Cost-effectiveness

 These procedures take account of the total cost of the operation.
-The concept of “total cost” includes direct expenditure by National Bodies, expenditure by the offices in Geneva (funded mainly by the dues of National Bodies), travel costs and the value of the time spent by experts in working groups and committees, at both national and international level.
+The concept of “total cost” includes direct expenditure by National Bodies, expenditure by the offices in Geneva (funded mainly by the dues of National Bodies), travel costs and the value of the time spent by Experts in working groups and committees, at both national and international level.

-Opportunities for remote participation at meetings should be sought to the extent possible.
+Opportunities for virtual participation at meetings should be sought to the extent possible.

 e) General principles for voting and decisions